HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 - `-size`: Allows you to specify the size of the file.
 I followed this with `1033c` which means it is 1033 bytes in size.
 - `-! -executable`: This is used to only output files that are not executable.

-With this information we can now use the following command to search for the file:
+With this information I used the following command to search for the file:

 ```bash
 find -type f -size 1033c ! -executable